ruffrey/nurtrace/docs/learning-mechanisms.md

         - when synapses hit the max voltage, add another synapse in the same direction
 - Pruning:
     - pruning's purpose is *to remove noise*
-    - it is unclear the best way to do pruning
     - pruning sessions should occur only on the main network while no clones are training
     - always prune cells with no synapses that are not immortal
     - perhaps only prune non-fired synapses at the end of a large training session or several training sessions